ericleasemorgan/reader-workshop/README.md

 If a word has been denoted as a keyword, then the student, researcher, or scholar will want to read the sentences with the keyword.
 Such sentences and their surroundings will usually allude to the aboutness of a document.
 The ingredients for this recipe include Perl and the Perl module named "DBI".
 This recipe is simple:

    1. open your terminal application and navigate to the root of the workshop directory
-   2. run ./bin/keyword2sentences.pl sans any input to get an idea of what the input is
+   2. run `./bin/keyword2sentences.pl` sans any input to get an idea of what the input is
-   3. run ./bin/keyword2sentences.pl homer; the result ought to a stream of Sentence
+   3. run `./bin/keyword2sentences.pl homer`; the result ought to a stream of Sentence
    4. identify a sentence of interest, and use a concordance to find the sentence in the study carrel
    5. read the text around the location of the sentence; does it give you further insite regarding the document?
    6. go to Step #3 until you get tired